 “We are coming, mom.”

 “Mom and I will clean up.
 Why don’t you try out my new lounge chair on the terrace, daddy?”
 I point outside to my gorgeous terrace with a view to the lush, well-kept garden surrounded by tall fir and chestnut trees.
 The large windows seem to invite the garden into the house but it’s sunny and warm on the terrace.
 A beautiful spot to rest and listen to the host of birds living in the bushes.
 “There’s a variety of birds.
 You’ll enjoy them,” I cajole.
 He adores birds, knows all their names and identifies them by song.
-He obeys, walks out and stretches on the lounge chair.
+He obeys, walks out and stretches out on the lounge chair.

 I love open spaces, but now I close the bay window behind him.

 Mom and I wash the dishes.
-From time to time I glance to the terrace.
+From time to time, I glance to the terrace.
 When I see that dad, who never naps, has dozed off I stop her in her tracks.

 “Is dad ok?”
 I venture out.